starsfordummies/ITransverse.jl/README.md

 to build the exp(Hising) we use is `build_expH_ising_murg`

 The Potts model is also defined and should work, but is probably currently broken with the latest million API changes

+The XXZ model is also implemented, but I haven't checked in a million years

 # WIP: GPU Extensions